Next: , Previous: Basic Help, Up: Basic

 C-o

-Insert one or more blank lines after the cursor (open-line).
+Insert a blank line after the cursor (open-line).

 C-x C-o